rotationalio/rotational.io/content/en/blog/2023-10-31-compression-vs-cryptography.md

 3. `CryptPress` and `DecryptPress`: applies cryptography first, then compression (the inverse operation decompresses first, then decrypts).
 4. `PressCrypt` and `DepressCrypt`: applies compression first, then cryptography (the inverse operation decrypts first, then decompresses).

 Encryption first then compression (and its inverse operation) is almost 1.5x faster than applying compression first!
-In high performance applications, this is a significant and meaningful difference!
+In high performance applications, this is a **significant and meaningful** difference.

 ## Methodology